AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 #  SpriteKit Inertial Camera

-A custom SpriteKit camera designed for smooth navigation around your scene using multi-touch gestures.
+A custom SpriteKit camera designed for smooth navigation within your scene using multi-touch gestures.
 It supports panning, pinching, and rotating, with inertia applied to each transformation.

-The camera includes many settings and features that you can customize.
+The camera is highly customizable, offering a variety of settings and features.

-## Video
+## Demo

+Watch the demo video here:

 https://github.com/user-attachments/assets/7d9ecf50-3d83-4db7-8daf-7e3d60b40206